I’m sure you’ve heard this term several times before but it’s not clear to you.

 And they anticipated the clear objection that immediately arises:

 “We’re not going to call you, but U.S. regulations require us to ask for a phone number.”

-Especially in the purchase and subscription process, we need to include only the essential fields to be filled and clarify what we want the data for.
+Especially during the purchase and subscription stages, we need to ask for only the essential information to be filled in and clarify what we want the data for.